Rachelonline/crawlers/docs/new-parser.md

 3. Create a new file for the parser in `__app__/adparser/sites`.
 Check out the other parsers in the directory.
 You'll see they all have the same methods.
 One great way to ensure that you are getting all the fields is to copy the methods in `base_ad_parser` so that you can be sure you got them all.

 4) If you want to test out the parser to see if it gets the HTML tag you wanted, you can load the HTML in the repl and test it first.
 Open the repl in your terminal by typing `python`.
-Then type each of these command individually in the repl.
+Then type each of these commands individually in the repl.

 `import os`